KPRoche/quantum-raspberry-tie/README.md

 # quantum-raspberry-tie
 Your Raspberry Pi running code on the IBM Q quantum processors via Python 3 -- with results displayed courtesy of the 8x8 LED array on a SenseHat!
-## Second Release: Adaptive to version of Qiskit installed
+## Second Release: Adaptive to version of Qiskit installed (v2.1 added comms stall exception handling)

 ### (Update from First Release: New Version uses full qiskit library, detects orientation)